stothard-group/wgbs_workflow/README.md

 The paths to the required input files and directories should be edited in the file `config/WGBS.config.yaml`.
 This file also contains species- and analysis-specific parameters affecting workflow function.

----
-*NOTE*

-If using NovaSeq6000 samples, add `--2colour 20` to the shell command for `rule trimgalore`.

----

 ## Running the workflow